awvalenti/fugaescorregadia/logbook.md

 - Write sample games using terminal-kit and blessed
 - Decide for one of them

+### Findings
+- On Windows, terminal-kit works fine on all terminals: WT, PowerShell and CMD
+- Both terminal-kit and blessed libs ran slowly on Linux, due to CPU usage during broadcast

 ### Achieved goals
-- Show QBasic version
+- QBasic version shown
-- Write sample game using terminal-kit
+- Ran working demo using terminal-kit
-- Decided to use terminal-kit
+- Decided to adopt terminal-kit